You’ll Exit at Some Point—Are You Ready?

 There’s a lot to consider here.
 Are you ready?
 Take the Exit Planning Readiness Test, Listen to Jim Gitney, founder of Group50 Consulting, speak regarding exit planning

 About the author: Steve Sharp is a senior consultant with Group50®Consulting and heads Group50’s Strategic Execution practice.
 Steve and the Group50 team are all former executives with well-known manufacturing and distribution companies who understand what it takes to put together and manage the implementation of a successful strategic plan and exit plans.
 Group50 has designed a series of strategic assessments, workshops and strategic execution tools that drive successful business performance.
-Call us at (909) 949-9083 or send a note to email@example.com.
+Call us at (909) 949-9083, send a note to firstname.lastname@example.org. or request more information here.